List of Fairy Tail characters: Jude Heartfilia

 A wealthy business tycoon and president of the esteemed Heartfilia Konzern, Jude Heartfilia (ジュード・ハートフィリア, Jūdo Hātofiria) is Lucy Heartfilia's father.
 Like Lucy, his name is based on a Beatles song - in this case "Hey Jude".
 After Layla's death, Jude's relationship with Lucy becomes fractured, which eventually leads to Lucy running away from home.
 Years later, he recruits Phantom Lord to bring her home for a business opportunity.
 However, his actions inadvertently involve Fairy Tail in a guild war to protect her, resulting in Lucy breaking ties with her father.
 Shortly afterward, Jude becomes bankrupt and loses his estate, and takes up work at a merchant's guild, mending his relationship with Lucy.
 He dies toward the end of Lucy's seven-year disappearance, but demonstrates his love and faith in his daughter's well-being by leaving her seven years worth of rent money and birthday gifts.

+Anna Heartfilia

+Lucy and Layla's ancestor from 400 years in the past.

+Elefseria

+Elefseria (エレフセリア, Erefuseria) is the master of Magia Dragon (Magia Doragon) Earth-land's first wizard guild, who appears in Fairy Tail: 100 Years Quest.
+He serves as Fairy Tail's client for the 100 Years Quest, which he issued following a failed attempt at defeating the Five Dragon Gods by teaching himself Dragon Slayer magic, resulting in his transformation into a dragon.
+As such, he has remained alive for the 160 years since making his request, using magic to assume his original human appearance.
+As the "Dragon of Law" (法竜, Hōryū), he possesses knowledge of all things in the world.

+Karameel

+Karameel (カラミール, Karamīru) is a resident of Ermina who was saved from a shipwreck by Mercphobia when she was young, serving as the latter's assistant.
+She has a close relationship with the Water Dragon God, and as such, is wary of any visitors out of concern for if they pose a threat to her master.
+In searching for a way to allow Mercphobia to live as a normal human, she made contact with the White Wizard.